Take Charge of Cybersecurity to Deter Corporate Account Takeovers

 Cybercriminals are increasing the frequency and complexity of their attacks, as well as the methods they’re using to gain access to personal and business information.
 Keeping your company’s digital information secure requires awareness and vigilance, especially at a time when more work is being done virtually than ever before.
 A type of fraud that has accelerated in the past year is the corporate account takeover, in which cyber thieves illegally gain access to a business's highly sensitive information and accounts.

 Once they gain access, fraudsters can make unauthorized transactions, including transferring funds from the company, creating and adding new fake employees to payroll, and stealing sensitive customer information that may not be recoverable.
 Corporate account takeover attacks are costing businesses millions of dollars every year.
-According to the 2020 Global Identity and Fraud Report by Experian, 57% of enterprises reported higher fraud losses due to account takeover.

 - The incidence of corporate account takeovers – when hackers take control of company’s financial accounts – is on the rise.